EngrBree/codeher-hack/RENDER_DEPLOYMENT_FIX.md

 ### 4. Fixed app.py
 - Created app instance for gunicorn compatibility
 - Moved app creation outside `if __name__ == '__main__'`
+- Added graceful database initialization that doesn't crash the app
+- Added `/health` endpoint for monitoring

+### 5. Updated config.py
+- Changed from MySQL to SQLite as default database
+- Added fallback to SQLite if no DATABASE_URL is provided
+- Simplified configuration

 ## Deployment Steps